Rebel Alliance: First major battles, rebel fleet (5 BBY)

 The Disney series Rebels depicts the development of the rebellion against the Galactic Empire beginning five years before A New Hope (5 BBY) and fourteen years after the fall of the Galactic Republic and the Jedi Order in Revenge of the Sith (19 BBY).
 The show focuses on a motley group of rebels (all of whom have been affected by the Empire in one form or another) that banded together aboard a freighter starship called Ghost.
 They called themselves the Spectres and were led by Hera Syndulla.
 By the end of the first season, it is revealed that there were various clandestine cell systems that were resisting the Empire, such as Jun Sato's Phoenix Squadron.
 Senator Bail Organa (along with his wife, queen Breha Organa) of Alderaan and former Jedi Ahsoka Tano both play a pivotal role in coordinating these splinter cells into a legitimate threat capable of challenging Imperial rule.
 Funded primarily by the Royal House of Alderaan, the alliance began to allocate resources towards a united front against Imperial rule.
 The Spectres and Phoenix Squadron were later integrated into the Massassi Group based on Yavin 4, which by Rogue One (1 BBY) and A New Hope (0 BBY) was commanded by General Jan Dodonna.
 One last important rebel cell that later became part of the Rebel Alliance was the Mon Calamari Exodus Fleet, commanded by Admiral Raddus and Admiral Ackbar, formed out of civilian spacecraft during the Imperial occupation of Mon Cala in 18 BBY (1 year into the Empire, 18 years prior to the Battle of Yavin).

-Declaration of Rebellion (2 BBY)
+Ghorman Massacre Condemnation and the Declaration of Rebellion (2 BBY)

-Near the end of the third season of Rebels, in "Secret Cargo", Alliance co-founder Senator Mon Mothma, escaped assassination for condemning the Ghorman Massacre and speaking out against the Emperor (2 BBY).
-She called out to the various rebel cells and insurgency factions to unite into a unified coalition:
+The third season of Rebels, in "Secret Cargo", Alliance co-founder Senator Mon Mothma, escaped assassination for condemning the Ghorman Massacre and speaking out against the Emperor (2 BBY).
+In the second season of Andor, Mon Mothma famously denounces the Ghorman Massacre in a powerful speech where she names Emperor Palpatine as responsible for the attack.
+She declares the event a "brutal attack" and a "massacre," highlighting the Empire's systemic oppressive rule and the loss of truth.
+This event is a key turning point for her, leading her to resign from the Senate and join the Rebellion.
+Cassian Andor, Phoenix Cell and Yellow Squadron smuggled Mothma off Coruscant and escorted her to Yavin IV.
+Enroute at Dantooine, she called out to the various rebel cells and insurgency factions to unite into a unified coalition:

-Many Rebel ships arrive at a rendezvous point above Dantooine to unite and form the "Alliance to Restore the Republic".
+Many rebel ships arrive at a rendezvous point above Dantooine to unite and form the "Alliance to Restore the Republic".